 • Virus attack is another cause for crashing.
 When your iPhone's internal memory gets attacked, the Spotify app or even the phone may crash.

-Solutions to Fix Spotify Keeps Crashing
+What to Do When Spotify Keeps Crashing

 Now that we know why Spotify crashes on iPhone, we can now begin to fix the problem.

 Solution 1.
-Reinstall the Spotify App to Fix Spotify App Keeps Crashing
+Reinstall the Spotify app

 If you have been using the older version of Spotify app when it starts to crash, it is may not be compatible with the iOS, especially when you have updated the iOS to the latest version.
 Besides, older versions of Spotify app may have some bugs, which might get fixed in the updates.
 To update Spotify to the latest version, you can go to the Spotify page in App Store and click the update button.
 However, we recommend you to remove the old Spotify app and reinstall the latest version to prevent unexpected aftermath.

 Solution 2.
-Hard Restart Your iPhone to Fix Spotify Crashing
+Hard Restart your iPhone

 Here is a guide of hard restart: